Trung-TinNGUYEN/NamsGLoME-Simulation/README.md

     Results: Expected results when running completely the SimulationStudy.R and RealDatasets.R.

-    NamsGLoME: package used for the SimulationStudy.R and RealDatasets.R, comprising the following functions
+    NamsGLoME: package used for the SimulationStudy.R and RealDatasets.R, comprising the following functions:

         sample_GLLiM.R : Draws an n-sample from a supervised Gaussian locally-linear mapping (GLLiM).